 Setting up the Android SDK for Water

-In addition to Installing the Java JDK, Water (or rather, the Elements compiler) also requires the Android SDK in order to build apps for the Android platform.
-Optionally, you might also want to install Android Studio for visually designing Android user interface files.
+Water (or rather, the Elements compiler) requires the Android SDK in order to build apps for the Android platform.
+The best way to install this is to install Android Studio (which you can then also use for visually designing Android user interface files.

 The simplest way to set up the prerequisites is to download "Android Studio for Windows", run it, and follow the "Setup Wizard" it will present to guide you through installing the Android SDK.
 After that, the Android SDK will be available in